 And so the discussion went ..
 So why do so many pictures look so damn good online?

-Firstly 99% of stunning images are flawless technically.
+Firstly most of these ‘wow’ images we see online are flawless technically.
 Its second nature and these photographers don’t even need to think about things like aperture choice, ISO, what filter should they use, should I blend, etc. And that’s the key point really.
 The technical stuff doesn’t drain energy from the thought process because once you know it, its intuitive, its essential and irrelevant in equal measure.
 It’s an amazing skill and aid in making great pictures but at the same time, it’s just a prerequisite.
+My advice, become technically flawless at a level that allows you to express your creativity.
+No more, no less.

-Secondly, they also have that technical skill when it comes to post-production.
+Secondly, these online maestros also have that technical skill when it comes to post-production.
 Intuitive and second nature.
 Furthermore, I feel like vision is a really big part of the shooting discussion within photography but sometimes forgotten in regard to post-production as the unwavering drive to learn what more and more buttons do continues.
 The technical skills are important and must be learned but in my opinion, like shooting, vision in post-production is more important.
 Knowing what you want to achieve and then trying to figure out how to do it.
 Good vision and good judgment come with practice.
 Focus more on what you want to achieve, as opposed to how you will achieve it.
 The latter point will lead naturally from the first.

 Thirdly, light and composition.
-These mysterious folk have a great eye for a picture, and they work on original and interesting composition in the best light.
+Our online maestro has a great eye for a picture, and they work on original and interesting composition in the best light.
 Difficult to teach this, but the more pictures you look at, and the more you go shoot yourself, the better you will become.
 Distribution of space.
 How the angle of the light influences the mood of the image.
 See a picture as your camera sees it, as what’s achievable in post, rather than a literal interpretation of what’s in front of you.
 For me thats a crucial step towards improvement.
 Step away from literal thinking.